Britney Spears Is Stronger Than Yesterday (& Ever) At Triumphant Concert

 Atlantic City is the third stop on the North America leg of the worldwide tour, which kicked off in June 2017 with gigs from Tokyo to Tel Aviv.
 Tickets sold out so fast that new dates had to be added in the UK and Ireland.
 Britney's fans are thriving, and they are more committed than ever.
 They're also older, mirroring the singer's own journey from teen pop sensation to seasoned performer.

-Carla is fairly representative of the demographic crowding the Borgata's convention hall, which doubled as an intimate venue on July 19-21.
-The screaming teenage girls of Britney's past have been replaced with screaming moms in their mid-to-late 30s.
+Carla is fairly representative of the demographic crowding the Borgata's convention hall, which doubled as an intimate venue on 19th-21st July.
+The screaming teenage girls of Britney's past have been replaced with screaming mums in their mid-to-late 30s.

 Advertisement